 What is dark fiber?

 Ever had the cable or phone company dig up your parking lot or the lovely landscape at your business to upgrade or fix connectivity?
 It’s a hassle for you and for the company.
-So, instead of hiring crews to dig great big swaths of land again and again, the companies often lay down more lines than are initially called for, to meet potential network capacity.
+So, instead of hiring crews to dig great big swaths of land again and again, the companies often lay down more lines than are initially called for, to meet potential network capacity needs.
 Many of the fiber assets available today reflect the optimism of the telecom boom of the late 1990s.

 How is dark fiber accessed?